ernestvw/Implementations-for-IOI-training/README.md

 # Implementations

-This repository contains implementations of most the algorithms and data structures that we encountered during our training for the 2017 IOI in Iran, as part of the Dutch Team.
+This repository contains implementations of most the algorithms and data structures that we encountered during our training for the 2017 International Olympiads in Informatics (IOI) in Iran, as part of the Dutch Team.

 Collaborators:
 - Ernest van Wijland